North Nicosia: Transport

 North Nicosia is a major transport hub in Northern Cyprus, where the highways from the other major cities of Northern Cyprus, Famagusta, Kyrenia and Morphou intersect.
 It is connected to the other cities with modern, four-lane highways: the D-30 highway from Morphou to Famagusta passes through Nicosia, D-25 to Kyrenia.
 Ercan International Airport has been used for international flights.
 There is no train or metro system nor plans to develop one.
-In 2011, plans to build a tram system were put forward but rejected, yet the popular opinion is strongly in favor of establishing one.
+In 2011, plans to build a tram system were put forward but rejected, yet the popular opinion is strongly in favour of establishing one.

 North Nicosia has seen the construction of new highways and roads recently to solve its traffic problem, including the construction of two ringroads in the 2010s.
 One of these links the Metehan area and indirectly the Dereboyu region to Alayköy and indirectly the highway to Morphou, and was completed and opened to public traffic in 2014.
 The other one, the Nicosia Northern Ringroad, is currently under construction and will connect D-30 from Famagusta to Morphou directly to D-25 from Kyrenia, preventing the entry of vehicles from Kyrenia going to the airport and from Famagusta to Kyrenia, Gönyeli or Morphou into the city.
-Whilst the construction stalled for a time due to land disputes, the work on the project recommenced in 2018.
+While the construction stalled for a time due to land disputes, the work on the project recommenced in 2018.

 The company of LETTAŞ provides bus services in North Nicosia.
 Buses are the only form of public transport available, and the system is considered unreliable due to the unplanned city growth, resulting in private cars being the primary means of transport.
 There is a bus terminal in the region of Yenişehir.
-The walled city has been facilitated to be easily navigable on foot, but the municipality has been criticized over the lack of a reliable system of public transport.
+The walled city has been facilitated to be easily navigable on foot, but the municipality has been criticised over the lack of a reliable system of public transport.

 A bicycle-sharing system called Velespeed was introduced by the municipality in 2018.
 The system consists of 410 bicycles and stations for rental or drop-off placed across the city, within 15 minutes of cycling distance of one another.